executablebooks/sphinx-external-toc/README.md

   If set to `True`, all sub-trees will also be numbered based on nesting (e.g. with `1.1` or `1.1.1`), or if set to an integer then the numbering will only be applied to that depth.
 - `reversed` (boolean): If `True` then the entries in the subtree will be listed in reverse order (default `False`).
-  This can be useful when using `glob` items.
+  This can be useful when using `glob` entries.
 - `titlesonly` (boolean): If `True` then only the first heading in the document will be shown in the ToC, not other headings of the same level (default `False`).

 These options can be set at the level of the subtree: